 A2DP – Advanced Audio Distribution Profile

-Bluetooth devices take a role when they connect, master (like a mobile phone) or slave (like a Bluetooth headset).
-Usually these roles are set.
-This means that even though two phones may support HFP, they cannot connect to each other as they both act as a master device.
+Bluetooth® devices take a role when they connect, master (like a mobile phone), or slave (like a Bluetooth® headset).
+Usually, these roles are set.
+This means that even though two phones may support HFP, they cannot connect to each other as they both act as master devices.

-Some manufacturers take advantage of this flexibility to add extra features or functionality (often proprietary) to their Bluetooth devices.
-One major area this is done is with Push to Talk (PTT)-over-Bluetooth feature.
-Sensear is constantly increasing our functionality (like adding PTT protocols), in an effort to constantly improve our ability to offer a more truly and complete wireless experience.
+Some manufacturers take advantage of this flexibility to add extra features or functionality (often proprietary) to their Bluetooth® devices.
+One major area this is done is with Push to Talk (PTT)-over-Bluetooth® feature.
+Sensear is constantly increasing our functionality (like adding PTT protocols), in an effort to constantly improve our ability to offer a more true and complete wireless experience.

-The One Question to Ask Whether You Should Go Bluetooth or Not?
+The One Question to Ask Whether You Should Choose Hearing Protection With Bluetooth or Not?

-How do you know if you should have Bluetooth enabled devices?
+How do you know if you should have Bluetooth-enabled devices for hearing protection?
 You can check out our post on 6 Signs You Should Consider Investing In Bluetooth for High Noise Environments.

 But if you don’t have time for that, ask yourself: do your workers use mobile devices on the job?
-If so, that presents a number of compliance, risk and safety concerns—many of which can be solved with the proper implementation and use of Bluetooth-enabled devices.
+If so, that presents compliance, risk, and safety concerns—many of which can be solved with the proper implementation and use of Bluetooth-enabled devices for hearing protection.

-For more information on Bluetooth devices in your safety and hearing programs and environments contact us
+For more information on Bluetooth®, hearing protection devices in your safety and hearing programs and environments contact us today!

 Follow Sensear and always be in the know.Follow @HearSensear